Transform Your Space with Container Gardening on Your Balcony

 • Hostas – They have graceful leaves that like low light.

-• Coleus – They are bright colored patterned leaves that do well in shade.
+• Coleus – Bright colored patterned leaves that loves shade.

 • English Ivy – They grow well for trailing over containers or trellises.